sieste/specs-verification-git/README.md

 ### Download, build, install, load

-Download the development branch of this repository to `/tmp`
+**Download** the development branch ([link](https://github.com/sieste/specs-verification-git/archive/master.zip) of this repository to `/tmp`.
+In the Linux shell, do

     cd /tmp
     wget "https://github.com/sieste/specs-verification-git/archive/develop.zip"
     unzip develop.zip

-Build the package:
+Mac and Windows users click on the `Download ZIP` link on the right of this page and save to a temporary directory.

+**Build** the package.
+Open a terminal, go to the directory where you unzipped the above file and do

     R CMD build specs-verification-git-develop

-Install the package:
+**Install** the package by

-    R CMD INSTALL SpecsVerification_{%Version}.tar.gz -l /tmp
+    R CMD INSTALL SpecsVerification_0.0-1.tar.gz -l /tmp

-Load the package in an R session and list all its functions:
+Open `R`.
+In `R`, **load** the package, and list all its functions:

     library("SpecsVerification", lib.loc="/tmp")
     ls("package:SpecsVerification")